Destinations, South Carolina, Travel, USA

 Until recently, I’d only ever driven through Columbia, South Carolina.

-The capital of The Palmetto State is the closest major city along the route we take to visit family in Florida, and until a month ago, mostly symbolized that we were nearly home.
-As part of our commitment to visiting more destinations in our region this year, we intentionally made Columbia the terminus of a June Saturday drive and stayed for the weekend.
+The capital of The Palmetto State is the closest major city along the route we take to visit family in Florida, and until a month ago, it mostly symbolized that we were nearly home.
+As part of our commitment to visiting more destinations in our region this year, Michael and I intentionally made Columbia the terminus of a June Saturday drive and stayed for the weekend.

 This trip was generously hosted by the team at Experience Columbia SC - the experts in planning a travel itinerary to the Unexpected Urban South - but as always, all opinions are my own.
 This post contains affiliate links, and I may receive a small commission at no cost to you if you make a purchase after clicking one of these links.